-Lord Krishna is often portrayed as a charming kid, mischievous young man, ideal lover and divine hero in ancient Hindu texts.
-Born in 3228 BCE in Mathura, India, Krishna was destined to reshape the spiritual and temporal destiny of manhood.
+In ancient Hindu texts, Lord Krishna is often portrayed as a charming kid, mischievous young man, ideal lover, and divine hero.
+He took birth in Dwapara Yuga, in Mathura, India; Krishna was destined to reshape the spiritual and temporal destiny of Humankind.

-Here are some noteworthy life lessons we should learn from Lord Krishna.
+Here are some important life lessons we should learn from Lord Krishna.

 Be Humble & Generous

 Lord Krishna ruled over the splendid Dwarka, a king no less.
-During the Kurukshetra war, donned the role of a lowly charioteer.
-Lord Krishna was the embodiment of simplicity and his role as a charioteer is a testament to that.
-Similarly, you too must be humble in your life.
+During the Kurukshetra war, he donned the role of a lowly charioteer.
+Lord Krishna embodied simplicity, and his role as a charioteer is a testament to that.
+Similarly, you, too, must be humble in your life.
 It helps you cultivate genuine relationships with honest people.
 Be generous enough to give people more reasons to be happy in their lives.

 No job is small or big.